New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 • Ordnance Depot at Base (Egypt)

-• Ordnance Depot at Advance Base (Italy), and
+• Ordnance Depot at Advance Base (Italy)

 • NZAOD